jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	$ change_file_extension.sh txt text

 Now run the `ls` command to see what has happened to the files in the directory.
-You should see that all the files that ended with â€˜txtâ€™ now end with â€˜textâ€™.
+You should see that all the files that ended with 'txt' now end with 'text'.
 Try using this script to change the file extensions of other files.

-Itâ€™s not essential that you understand exactly how this script works at the moment (things will become clearer as you learn Perl), but you should at least see how a relatively simple Unix shell script can be potentially very useful.
+It's not essential that you understand exactly how this script works at the moment (things will become clearer as you learn Perl), but you should at least see how a relatively simple Unix shell script can be potentially very useful.

 ---